blu-pi/econ-sim/Diary.md

 Also added opt args for output.
 Currently only with a test value but new ones can noew be added easily.

 More work on displaying graphical data in output UI.
 Coming towards completions.
 Still needs some testing and polish.

+Messing around with implementation for output UI and data generation for that UI.
+Many bug fixes.